Nintendo - the early history

 After the second world war Hiroshi enrolled at Waseda University to study law.
 He also agreed to a marriage arranged by his grandfather.
 When Hiroshi was 21 Sekiryo had a stroke and Hiroshi was summoned to his bedside.
 His grandfather told him that he had to leave university and take control of the company.
 He agreed but on condition that he was the only family member in the company and Sekiryo agreed.
 The old man died soon after never knowing if Hiroshi was up to the job that he had left him.

 Hiroshi sacked all of the managers that had served Nintendo through its earlier years.
 He wanted none of the old guard to interfere with his command.
 He wasn't welcomed because of his youth and inexperience.
 In 1951 he changed the name of the company to Nintendo Playing Card company.
-He tried to modernise and started to produce plastic coated playing cards.
+He tried to modernize and started to produce plastic coated playing cards.
 In 1959 he agreed to a licensing deal with Disney to produce cards with cartoon characters.
 They were advertised on TV and Hiroshi built a new network of distributors.

 Nintendo's sales increased and, more importantly for the future they had a foothold in the Japanese toy market.
-The next step in his plan to modernise the company was a listing on the stock market to generate the cash needed.
+The next step in his plan to modernize the company was a listing on the stock market to generate the cash needed.
 Soon after there followed a range of oddball projects - instant rice, a "love hotel" where rooms could be rented by the hour, and a taxi service.
-Eventually Hiroshi realised that Nintendo's advantage was that it was established in the toy and entertainment market and he decided that it would be better to concentrate on this.
+Eventually Hiroshi realized that Nintendo's advantage was that it was established in the toy and entertainment market and he decided that it would be better to concentrate on this.

 <ASIN:B000FW64ZS>